nathanjhood/MSYS2-toolchain/README.md

 <i><b>**</b> Universal C Runtime (<b>UCRT</b>)</i>

 We don't want build-system configs to be baked into our project source code (because they contain variables relevant only to the machine used to build with), so one common working method is to specify a '<b>toolchain file</b>' that configures the end-user/developer's build system appropriately, based on what is available on their specific build system, come build time.
 A well-designed implementation is a balance of machine-based file lookup and user-specification, coupled with very thoughtful design patterns for fall-through cases, where something important might not have been (possible to have been) specified at a certain point in the build process.
-Since each MSYS2 sub-system has it's own compiler toolchain, runtime libraries, and architecture, there are many environmental variants among each sub-system that require critical attention in order to be correctly utilized in custom builds and projects.
+Since each MSYS2 sub-system has it's own compiler toolchain, runtime libraries, and architecture, there are many environmental variants among each sub-system that require critical attention in order to be correctly utilized in custom builds and projects - *and* in sync with both latest CMake release and compiler toolchain installed on your system.

-Fortunately, for this project to achieve it's targets, much of the required configurations are already available within a standard CMake (and optionally vcpkg) installation, and we have simply a process of directing the flow of file-hopping that CMake does under the hood when configuring/building/etc to pick up combinations of native CMake files that otherwise wouldn't be specified together, using the provided configs alone.

 (to better understand this last paragraph, please see the files under your CMake installation directory; 'share/cmake/Modules/Platform/', 'share/cmake/Modules/Compiler/', 'share/cmake/Modules/CMakeCLanguageInformation.cmake', and 'share/cmake/Modules/CMakeSystemSpecificInformation.cmake' ...)